 After Windows 7’s end of life, these updates will stop.
 That means that any users still on the platform – and there will be a lot of them – will be exposed to the increasingly crafty exploits used by hackers.
 Cyber-criminals, attracted to the lowest-hanging fruit, will come for Windows 7 users, eager to pick at the scraps.

 Time To Act Now

 Instead of putting it off to the last minute and potentially leaving yourself vulnerable, contact Avenir IT as soon as possible to initiate the upgrade process.
-You’ll leave yourself ample time to iron out any issues as they arise without the added pressure of an imminent deadline.
+You’ll leave yourself ample time to transition, train your staff and iron out any issues as they arise without the added pressure of an imminent deadline.